socnetv/app/docs/roadmaps/roadmap_ws2_ui_graph_facade.md

 * delegates algorithms to slices / engines
 * centralizes UI orchestration (signals, thread affinity)
 * does not host algorithm logic directly

+## Status

+✅ Complete.
+This document now serves as an architectural reference and historical record.

 ---